hiddenasbestos/ImageTools/readme.md

 ImageTools
 ----------

-A combined suite of utilities for manipulating images.
+A combined suite of utilities for exporting images to retro formats.
 It was developed for use on Windows but might compile on other systems.
 Released under the MIT License.